phil-giambra/node-gmail-utils/README.md

 # node-gmail-worker
-Work with the gmail API in node js
+Work with the Gmail API in Node.js
 ## !!! not fully working yet
-This app is meant to be a relatively simple means to send  Gmail from a Node js program.
+This app is meant to be a relatively simple means to send  Gmail from a Node.js program.
 In the future other capabilities could be developed.

-It can be called as a sub-process from another node process(your app) or directly on the command line.
+It can be called as a sub-process from another node process (your app) or directly from the command line.
-It can maintain configs for multiple identity's (gmail accounts)
+It can maintain configs for multiple identity's (Gmail accounts)

-NOTE: To use this app you will need to obtain a credentials file from google (see below).
+NOTE: To use this app you will need to obtain a credentials file from Google (see below).

 ## Command line options
 (On Windows hosts us a "/" instead of a "-" eg -c becomes /c)

 | Syntax               | Description
 | :---                 | :----
-| `-c /path/to/config`              | Use an alternate config location<br> A folder named node-gmail-worker will be created at the location specified.<br> This option can be combined with all other options.
+| `-c /path/to/config`              | Use an alternate config location.<br> A folder named node-gmail-worker will be created at the location specified.<br> This option can be combined with all other options.
-| `-a emailAddress`      | Add a new identity to config. <br> This will create a folder and an options.json file.<br> You can edit the options.json to your liking <br>then add your credentials.json that you get from Goolge<br> Can only be combined with -c option.
+| `-a emailAddress`      | Add a new identity to config. <br> This will create a folder and an options.json file.<br> You can edit the options.json to your liking. <br>Then add your credentials.json that you get from Goolge.<br>Can only be combined with -c option.
-| `-s '{json:string}'`| Send an email defined in json text. <br>This option is not working yet.
+| `-s '{json:string}'`| Send an email defined in json text. <br>This option is not implemented yet.

 ## Working as a sub-process